Which is the first National Park in India? Jim Corbett?

 Sattal lakes

-Sattal is a wonder of nature found in the Kumaon.
-It’s an interconnection of seven taals or lakes at 1370 mt above sea level.
-The name translates as “Seven Lakes”.
-It’s surrounded by dense forests all around.
-This linkage of lakes is an excellent place for bird watching.
+Sattal is a natural wonder in the Kumaon.
+It’s an interconnection of seven taals, or lakes, at 1370 m above sea level, which translates to “Seven Lakes.”
+The area is surrounded by dense forests, making it an excellent place for bird watching.

 Mukteshwar Temple

-Mukteshwar is an exotic hill station situated 2,285 mt above sea level in Nainital.
-The beauty of Mukteshwar is in its serenity.
-Being surrounded by the Himalayas, the town is somewhat secluded from the general tourist crowd.
+Mukteshwar is an exotic hill station situated 2,285 m above sea level in Nainital.
+Its beauty is in its serenity.
+Surrounded by the Himalayas, the town is somewhat secluded from the general tourist crowd.
 It’s perfect for a calming vacation in the hills.

 Mukteshwar temple